vbotka/ansible-collection-freebsd/docs/source/playbooks/pb-iocage-template.rst

    shell> iocage start ansible_client

 Then, use the playbook tags to execute selected tasks.
-For example, to install packages
+For example, to install additional packages, create the list of the packages ``act_pkg`` and run the play

 .. code-block:: console

-   (env) > ansible-playbook pb_iocage_template.yml -t pkg
+   (env) > ansible-playbook pb_iocage_template.yml -t pkg -e act_pkg_install=true

 After the reconfiguration stop the jail and convert it to the template manually